Skip to main content

 Warning

-Warning: This script can create or destroy VMs.
-Use it carefully and always keep backups of critical data.
+This script can create or destroy VMs.
+Keep backups of anything critical before running option 3.

 #!/bin/bash